M1st3r-G/BeanBattle/README.md

 ---
 ToDo:
 - Next
-  - Settings
+  - Settings (Volume)
-  - Animations
-    - Attack
+  - Add Pause to the Tutorial

 - Enhancements
   - Better Song (Not that annoying)
   - Implement More Actions